-The CFT Executive Board comprising CFT's most senior regional and functional managers is responsible for establishing the CFT's strategy and monitoring its implementation.
-It monitors the latest competitor, technological, market and regulatory developments and how these may affect CFT, including the Tradition London Group.
-Issues discussed may include increasing the breadth of products offered and assessing the need for new electronic brokering platforms or other IT initiatives.
-Proposed strategic responses, both proactive and reactive, are evaluated at a local and regional level and then discussed and endorsed at the CFT Executive Board before implementation.
+The CFT Executive Board comprising the Group's most senior regional and functional managers is responsible for establishing the Group's strategy and monitoring its implementation.
+It monitors the latest competitor, technological, market and regulatory developments and how these may affect the CFT Group, including the Tradition London Group.
+Issues discussed may include; increasing the breadth of products offered and assessing the need for new electronic brokering platforms or other IT initiatives.
+Proposed strategic responses, both proactive and reactive are evaluated at a local and regional level and then discussed and endorsed at the Executive Board before implementation.